mvhssriraj/Listed_Task2/README.md

 3. used acapella Extractor.com to remove bg musics
 5. Project rate changing from 44100
 6. Export all the audio files
-7. Running of the model as explained in the video.
+7. Running of the model as explained in the video ( https://drive.google.com/file/d/1nyGwg2NylIexvVdJy1QD-ORRx-WMaMtq/view?usp=sharing )